 TG: When was the last time you felt burned out and why?

-DK: Being a single parent of 9-year-old twin girls is a blessing, but most definitely there are moments (like today) when I felt totally burnt out.
+DK: Being a single parent of 9-year-old twin girls is a blessing, but most definitely there are moments (like today) when I felt totally burned out.

 TG: When was the last time you felt you failed and how did you overcome it?